-- Step 1: The Dean will meet with faculty members at the beginning of the school year, preferably at a faculty meeting, to discuss and clarify the procedures and forms. - Step 2: The faculty member will select which course they wish for the formal evaluation, either Fall or Spring semester, at least 2 months prior to the beginning of the review process. - Step 3: The Faculty member will select the type of peer review that best suits their objective, either a general or directed peer review.
+- Step 1: The Dean will meet with faculty members at the beginning of the school year, preferably at a Faculty meeting, to discuss and clarify the procedures and forms. - Step 2: The Faculty member will select which course they wish for the formal evaluation, either Fall or Spring semester, at least 2 months prior to the beginning of the review process. - Step 3: The Faculty member will select the type of peer review that best suits their objective, either a general or directed peer review.
 Then the Faculty member will request that another faculty member, the Director of Distance Education or the Director of Institutional Effectiveness conduct the review for the selected course.
-The faculty member and reviewer will conference together after the class.
+The Faculty member and reviewer will conference together after the class.
 The completed form should be submitted to the Dean one week prior to the scheduled annual review meeting. - Step 4: The Student Course Evaluation Survey link (Survey Monkey) will be distributed to the students via Populi.
-The faculty members will receive copies of the results from the Director of Institutional Effectiveness during RAPT meetings.
-The summary reports will be sent to the Dean prior to their scheduled meeting. - Step 5: The Dean will provide Faculty members with the Course Self-Evaluation and Performance Self-Evaluation forms to be completed prior to their face-to-face meeting.
-(Also, Administrative Role Self-Evaluation forms as applicable.) - Step 6: The Dean and aculty member will schedule their face-to-face annual meeting.
+Faculty member will request that the Director of Institutional Effectiveness send the summary reports to the Dean prior to their scheduled meeting. - Step 5: The Dean will provide Faculty members with the Course Self-Evaluation and Performance Self-Evaluation forms to be completed prior to their face-to-face meeting.
+(Also, Administrative Role Self-Evaluation forms as applicable.)

+- Step 6: The Dean and Faculty member will schedule their face-to-face annual meeting.
 Copies of the completed forms are to be submitted to the Dean one week prior to the scheduled meeting: - a.
 Faculty Course Self-Evaluation - b.
-Faculty Performance Self-Evaluation
+Faculty Performance Self-Evaluation - c.

-- c.
 Peer Review - d.
-Administrative Role Self-Evaluation, if applicable - Step 7: The Dean will review the Student Course Evaluation Summary relative to the course selected. - Step 8: The Dean and faculty member meet and discuss the evaluation forms completed by the faculty member, the Peer Review for the course, the Student Course Evaluation Summary for the selected course, and the job description. - Step 9: The Dean will prepare and sign the Supervisor's Review/Report.
-The report will be given to the faculty member for signature and then added to the personnel file, along with supporting documents.
+Administrative Role Self-Evaluation, if applicable - Step 7: The Dean will review the Student Course Evaluation Summary relative to the course selected. - Step 8: The Dean and Faculty member meet and discuss the evaluation forms completed by the Faculty member, the Peer Review for the course, the Student Course Evaluation Summary for the selected course, and the job description. - Step 9: The Dean will prepare and sign the Supervisor's Review/Report.
+The report will be given to the Faculty member for signature and then added to the personnel file, along with supporting documents.

-Course Evaluation Survey (CES)

-Faculty Course Self-Evaluation (FCSE)

-Faculty Performance Self-Evaluation (FPSE)

-Administrative Role Self-Evaluation

-Supervisor's Annual Review and Report of Instructor (SARRI)

-Faculty Evaluation Schedule
+Course Evaluation Survey (CES) Faculty Course Self-Evaluation (FCSE) Faculty Performance Self-Evaluation (FPSE) Administrative Role Self-Evaluation Supervisor's Annual Review and Report of Instructor (SARRI) Faculty Evaluation Schedule Supervisor's Agenda Job Descriptions Binder

-Supervisor's Agenda

-Job Descriptions Binder